uncomplicated08/recommendation_system/readme.md

    pip install -r requirements.txt
    ```

-5. Place your dataset in the `data/` directory:
+5. Place your dataset in the `data/` directory (Opensource Dataset provided with the project):
    ```plaintext
    recommendation_system/
    ├── data/
    │   └── dataset.csv
    ```

-## Dataset

-The dataset used in this project is the [Online Retail Transaction Data](https://www.kaggle.com/datasets/thedevastator/online-retail-transaction-data?resource=download) from Kaggle.

-This data set provides an in-depth look at transactions, product details, and customer information documented by an online retail company based in the UK.
-The scope of the data spans vastly, from granular details about each product sold to extensive customer data sets from different countries.
+6. Run the `main.py` script to preprocess the dataset, train the model, and get recommendations.

-## Running the Recommendation Engine
+## Running the Recommendation Engine with GUI

-Before running, ensure that the setup steps are correctly done and Virtual Environment (venv) is activated.

 1. To preprocess the data, train the model, and get recommendations:
    ```bash